ARM-software/psa-api/doc/ext-pake/api/pake.rst

     #.
 Depending on the algorithm additional calls to `psa_pake_output()` and `psa_pake_input()` might be necessary.
     #.
 Call `psa_pake_get_implicit_key()` to access the shared secret.

-    Refer to the documentation of individual PAKE algorithms for details on the required set up and operation for each algorithm.
+    Refer to the documentation of individual PAKE algorithms for details on the required set up and operation for each algorithm, and for constraints on the format and content of valid passwords.
     See :secref:`pake-algorithms`.

     After a successful call to `psa_pake_setup()`, the operation is active, and the application must eventually terminate the operation.
 The following events terminate an operation: